Change your family vacation approach with these simple steps & enjoy a bit of kid-free time on your next trip.

 Vacation is supposed to be relaxing, a time to connect and an opportunity to spend quality time together.
 Right?
 There was no way I wanted to schedule a class while on vacation when kids today already tend to live in an over-scheduled world.

 My husband convinced me to go for it this year, and well… he was right.
 There, I said it again.
 Our trip was amazing.
 We found that, with the right activity, scheduling a class for your kids on vacation can provide all of the aforementioned benefits and more.

-How to Score Some Romantic One-on-One Time Away on a FAMILY Vacation
+How to Schedule Down Time Away From the Kids on a FAMILY Vacation

 Here are simple three tips to ensure you’ll get the same vacation results:

 1. Go Local.
 Wether your heading camping or to a more urban setting, there are often many local community learning opportunities for kids.
 Check event calendars for museums, schedules for park and rec programs and courses offered through community websites like the YMCA.